 At Queen Margaret College we recognise the importance of our students being informed, responsible participants in the online world, and take a school wide approach to educating students on the safety and ethical aspects that come with being a responsible digital citizen.
-In the Middle School, Digital Design lessons are devoted to teaching girls about Internet safety, privacy, online reputation, and digital footprint, and Health lessons involve discussions on self-image, friendship, and bullying in the online and offline world.
+In the Middle School, Digital Technology Units are devoted to teaching girls about Internet safety, privacy, online reputation, and digital footprint, and Health lessons involve discussions on self-image, friendship, and bullying in the online and offline world.
 Additional time will be dedicated to these topics during form and assembly time.

 While Queen Margaret College provides a filtered and monitored internet connection to students when they are at school, parents are advised to provide guidelines for their daughter’s online behavior at home.
 Ultimately the responsibility for safe, ethical and legal online behaviour falls on the girls themselves, with support and guidance from parents.
 There are a number of online resources that parents might find useful for helping managing a teenager’s online behaviour.
 Netsafe is a New Zealand based organisation and their website is a good starting point for those seeking support and advice.